 Diesel Truck Fuel Additives

-It’s a good idea to start a fuel additive regimen when buying an older diesel truck that has a mechanical injection system.
+It’s a good idea to start a diesel fuel additive regimen when buying an older diesel truck that has a mechanical injection system.
 Long-term operation of one of these older diesel engines without additional lubrication can cause early injection pump failure.
 But a fuel additive can help modern diesel engines as well.
 Additives can help increase the gas mileage of any diesel engine, whether it’s high-mileage or not.

 Research Specific Diesel Engines and Trucks